apache/incubator-graphar/README.rst

 The Spark Library
 -----------------

-See `GraphAr Spark Library`_ for details about Spark library.
+See `GraphAr Spark Library`_ for details about the Spark library.

 Contributing to GraphAr